What Is Inflation Explained Simply — A Beginner's Guide

 Each month, the BLS surveys prices for the items in the basket across many U.S. cities.
 The CPI is calculated by comparing the current cost of the basket to the cost in a base period, then converting the change to a percentage.
 The annual CPI inflation rate is the change from twelve months earlier.

 A related measure, the Personal Consumption Expenditures (PCE) price index, is published by the Bureau of Economic Analysis.
 The Federal Reserve uses PCE rather than CPI when setting monetary policy, mainly because PCE tracks a broader range of expenditures and reweights its basket more frequently.
-Both measures usually move in the same direction; PCE typically reads slightly lower than CPI.
+Both measures move in the same direction most of the time; PCE reads slightly lower than CPI on average.

 A simple real-world example